AyeCode/userswp/readme.txt

 * Missing fields in Form builder for account and register forms in multisite - FIXED
 * Add select all to add UsersWP menu items - ADDED
 * Allow admin to approve users having pending email verification - ADDED
-* Shortcodes for profile page individual elements for preview in builder like elementor - FIXED
+* Shortcodes for profile page individual elements for preview in builder like elementor - ADDED
+* New parameters for profile page individual shortcodes - ADDED
 * Display states for UWP pages in page list table - ADDED
+* Social icon not showing icon image if set from backend - FIXED

 = 1.1.1 =
 * Redirect not working after registration for auto approve auto login - FIXED